Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Introduction

 \section{Introduction}

 The decay and tunneling of the metastable states is an old quantum mechanical problem.
-However in the context of Bose-Einstein condensate (BEC)~\cite{Pethick, Wieman}, it revives new interest in the study of decay and tunneling of interacting trapped bosons through a potential barrier.
+However in the context of Bose-Einstein condensate (BEC)~\cite{Pethick, Wieman1}, it revives new interest in the study of decay and tunneling of interacting trapped bosons through a potential barrier.
 Optical traps of finite width can support both the bound and resonance states~\cite{Moiseyev,Adhikari,Moiseyev1,Rapedius,Korsch,Carr} and the macroscopic quantum tunneling of a BEC through such finite size barrier is directly experimentally observed~\cite{Shin,Ketterle}.
 Theoretically the treatment of transport within the mean-field has been attempted by many groups~\cite{Moiseyev,Adhikari,Moiseyev1,Rapedius,Korsch,Carr,Paul}.
 Many interesting phenomena are observed due to the nonlinear interaction term in the Gross-Pitaeveskii (GP) equation.
 Moiseyev {\it et.al.}~\cite{Moiseyev} have also studied the transition from resonance to bound states of trapped attractive BEC when the interatomic attraction is increased.
 Carr {\it et.al.}~\cite{Carr} have studied the macroscopic quantum tunneling in a finite potential well in one, two and three dimensions.
-Time dependent GP equation has been used to study the decay process of the BEC~\cite{Adhikari,Paul,Cederbaum}.
-In another attempt by the group of Heidelberg~\cite{Cederbaum}, the decay and tunneling dynamics of few interacting bosons through one-dimensional barrier is studied from the first principle and compared with the mean-field results.
-But the quantum many-body calculation with realistic interaction for 3D shallow trap and the study of stability of attractive BEC with large number of bosons is still an open problem.
+Time-dependent GP equation has been used to study the decay process of the BEC~\cite{Adhikari,Paul}.
+In another attempt by the group of Heidelberg~\cite{Cederbaum1,Cederbaum2}, the decay and tunneling dynamics of few interacting bosons through one-dimensional barrier is studied from the first principle and compared with the mean-field results.
+However all these studies considered only local interaction.
+But recently it has been reported that for alkali atoms having negative scattering length, one can not neglect the momentum dependence of the scattering cross-section even at very low energy~\cite{Gribakin,Cote}.
+This implies that one should consider the nonlocal effective potential for attractive BEC.
+Also near the criticality, the condensate becomes highly correlated and the interatomic correlation can not be neglected.
+Thus the quantum many-body treatment incorporating the interatomic correlation and a realistic interatomic interaction, which accomodates both the local and nonlocal part of the potential, is necessary.